gss-18/gss-18/README.md

 - 👋 Hi, I’m @gss-18
-- 👀 I’m interested in Data Science, Android Development
+- 👀 I’m interested in Data Science, Android Development and Web Development.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and MERN stack
 - 💞️ I’m looking to collaborate on any Technical related challenges
 - 📫 How to reach me gsstrivikram18@gmail.com